 But there is light at the end of the tunnel!
-Here are some tips to get you going.
+Here are some tips to get you going and help you understand the FAFSA.

 Explore all of your options early and discuss them with each other.